-- (a) A candidate for promotion may withdraw, without prejudice, at any stage in the process before March 15 or before the Provost submits his/her final assessment and recommendation to the President, whichever is later. - (b) If a candidate withdraws from consideration, the promotion dossier (including all assessments and recommendations) shall be downloaded and returned to the candidate upon request.
+- (a) A candidate for promotion may withdraw, without prejudice, at any stage in the process before March 15 or before the Provost submits their final assessment and recommendation to the President, whichever is later. - (b) If a candidate withdraws from consideration, the promotion dossier (including all assessments and recommendations) shall be downloaded and returned to the candidate upon request.

-23.11 Promotion Salary Increases
+23.10 Promotion Salary Increases

-The University Administration shall increase the annual base salary rate of each faculty member awarded promotion by twelve and one-half (12.5) percent, effective at the beginning of his/her next respective annual appointment.
+The University Administration shall increase the annual base salary rate of each faculty member awarded promotion by twelve and one-half (12.5) percent, effective at the beginning of their next respective annual appointment.